 Yes, but those aren't Bitcoin.
 Bitcoin is a cryptocurrency in the same way that the dollar is a fiat currency.

 There are other types of cryptocurrency, but none of them have even come close to matching either the price or popularity of Bitcoin.

 The disparity between Bitcoin and the other cryptocurrencies is so great that the price of Bitcoin dictates the price of the entire market.
-When Bitcoin is going through a slump, you can expect every other coin to go through a slump, too.
+When Bitcoin is going through a slump, you might see every other coin go through a slump, as well.

 Yes, every single transaction you make with Bitcoin is entirely anonymous.
 Unlike your bank account, which can be tracked by the bank itself, as well as the federal government, your Bitcoin transactions are for your eyes only.

 There is no superpower behind Bitcoin.
 It's a deregulated network supported by the people.
 Therefore, even if your transactions weren't anonymous, there wouldn't be anyone there to even look at them.

 That being said, Bitcoin has been programmed with the most state-of-the-art encryption ever seen, so don't worry about any privacy concerns.